Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_DSA_QUESTIONS/DSA_QUESTIONS.md

   const studentData = arrayVal.reduce((acc, curr) => {
     const studentDetails = acc.find((student) => student.resgisterNo === curr.resgisterNo);
     // Note:  Here in studentDetails we are directly changing values  inside it and it will reflect in acc because acc data and return data of acc.find are referential equal.
-    //  Also you might notice that  we are pushing studentDetails in acc because it is not need reason is that data of studentDetails and acc both are equal by reference.
+    //  Also you might notice that  we are pushing studentDetails in acc because it is not needed. reason is that data of studentDetails and acc both are equal by reference.
     //  Meaning changing any values in acc or studentDetails will reflect in both.

     if (studentDetails) {